Skip to main content

 The statement also tells you whether you have enough credits for Social Security disability benefits for you or your beneficiaries.
 These apply if you’re unable to work due to a health impairment.
 Page 1 also discusses potential survivor benefits for your surviving spouse or child.

 Finally, Page 1 shows whether you have enough credits to receive Medicare benefits.
 You also receive cost-of-living (COLA) adjustments each year.
-For example, the COLA for Social Security retirement and Supplemental Security Income (SSI) is 8.7% in 2023.
+For example, the COLA is 2.8% in 2026, meaning monthly payments have increased by this percentage.
+This COLA applies to both the Old-Age, Survivors, and Disability Insurance (OASDI) program and the Supplemental Security Income (SSI) program.

 Page 2 of the benefit statement provides your complete lifetime earnings history.
 This includes the amount of Social Security taxes you’ve paid each year.
 In addition, Page 2 summarizes Social Security eligibility rules for retirement, disability, family, and survivor benefits.